 Basic Bread Preparation

-- Combine water (105-115 degrees), oil, sugar and salt.
+- Combine water (105 to 115 degrees), oil, sugar and salt.
 Soften yeast.
 Mix well. **Note: the water temperature is extremely important to the success of this bread.**

 - Start adding flour, 1 cup at a time and alternating between all-purpose and bread flour until easy enough to handle.
 Knead dough, adding more flour if necessary.
 Grease large bowl.
 Place dough in center, then flip over.
 Cover with plastic wrap and let rise until doubled.
 Can be placed in refrigerator overnight.
 Shape for desired purpose: